Jorgen-Jr/nMysticBalloonBot/README.md

 ### Usage

-Start sending messages to `@mysticballoonbot` in any chat and it will show what definitions there is for the desired word.
-It's a fair simple bot.
+Start sending /instructions to `@mysticballoonbot` to receive the options you have.

 ### Options